thatbrguy/nerf-tf2/README.md

 3. Run the scene visualization script by running the command `python -m nerf.main.viz_scene`

 ## 6. References
-I primarily used the official implementation ([bmild/nerf](https://github.com/bmild/nerf)) as a reference.
+I primarily used the official implementation ([bmild/nerf](https://github.com/bmild/nerf)) and the NeRF [paper](https://arxiv.org/abs/2003.08934) as a reference.
 Occasionally, I also referred to some other implementations ([yenchenlin/nerf-pytorch](https://github.com/yenchenlin/nerf-pytorch), [kwea123/nerf_pl](https://github.com/kwea123/nerf_pl), [google-research/jaxnerf](https://github.com/google-research/google-research/tree/master/jaxnerf), [krrish94/nerf-pytorch](https://github.com/krrish94/nerf-pytorch)) to get insights about certain details.

 I also referred to the COLMAP repository ([colmap/colmap](https://github.com/colmap/colmap)) and their [docs](https://colmap.github.io/) for the camera models and other information that was useful for various parts of this codebase.